rgl/sql-server-vagrant/README.md

-This is an example Vagrant environment for a SQL Server 2022 Express installation.
+This is an example Vagrant environment for a SQL Server 2022 Express or Developer installation.

 It will: